quaiion/llvm-practice/README.md

 ### Description

-A dummy for exploring the LLVM and a kind of a time-killer...
+A dummy for exploring the LLVM and a kind of a wallpaper...
 I guess.

 ### Dependencies